technohippy/red-grape/README.txt

 ## DESCRIPTION:

 RedGrape is an in-memory graph database written in ruby.
-I made this in order to learn how graph databases work so that please do not use this for serious purposes.
+I made this in order to learn how graph databases work so that please do not use this for any serious purpose.

 ## FEATURES/PROBLEMS: